mottaquikarim/pycontent/content/topics/wrangling2.md

 ## Key Takeaways

+* It is a best practice to scale numerical values and/or convert them into the same units for clearer comparison and analysis
+* Compound filtering uses `&`, `|`, and `~` instead of `and`, `or`, and `not` respectively.
+Oftentimes it is best to enclose each condition within its own `()` to avoid Python misinterpreting your intentions.
+* Exploding list-like columns is useful when each row has multiple distinct values embedded in a single column.
+It allows you to analyze those values individually across the full sample of data.

 ### New Functions Featured

 * `pd.to_numeric(s)`: typecast the items in a Series to ints or floats; will infer which numeric type is best